 Note: The registration fee does not cover the accommodation.
 It is suggested that you should do an early reservation.

-Necessary Materials to Apply for Chinese Visa
+Necessary Materials to Apply for Japanese Visa

 Please note DMIP is not authorized to assist with the VISA process beyond providing the Notification of Acceptance Letter and Invitation Letter (after registration) issued by the DMIP Committee Board.

 Should your application be denied, DMIP cannot change the decision of the Ministry of Foreign Affairs, nor will DMIP engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
 The registration fee cannot be refunded when the VISA application of individual being denied.